masud040/masud040/README.md

 ## **About me**

-#### _Hello,I’m Masud Rana, I am a Frontend Developer, also familiar with Backend.I have a strong passion for learning & implementing new web technologies and standards._
+### _Hello,I’m Masud Rana, I am a Frontend Developer, also familiar with Backend.I have a strong passion for learning & implementing new web technologies and standards._

 ## **👀 Current overview**

-##### 🔭 I’m currently learning many things Such as Nextjs, JavaScript and Advance,
+#### 🔭 I’m currently learning many things Such as Nextjs, JavaScript and Advance,

-##### 👯 I’m looking job to enhance my skill.
+#### 👯 I’m looking job to enhance my skill.

+#### 💬 Ask me about JavaScript, React.

+#### 🤔 I’m trying - To help people learn web development.

 ## **📈 Current Stats**